m-jahn/WeightedTreemaps/cran-comments.md

 ```

 Installed package size exceeding 5 MB is caused by the compiled function `voronoiDiagram.o`.
 The size of this file can not be reduced.

+There were "additional issues" brought up with from ASAN/UBSAN sanitizer checks.
+These were fixed in the current version.

 ## Downstream dependencies